Community Responses: How Long Can You Live with HIV?

 "Harry my husband is 38 years in now with HIV.
 He has been on meds for about 18 years.
 He has some permanent deficits from starting (meds) a bit late but he is still going strong."

 This diagnosis, like many, affects people differently.
 There are many in the community who shared that their course with HIV is not what they feared.
-They are living long lives, and the symptoms they experience are not anywhere near as devastating as they first thought they would be.
+In other words, they are living long lives, and the symptoms they experience are not anywhere near as devastating as they first thought they would be.

 "I found out on my birthday in 1993.
 So I am going into my 27th year with HIV.
 I have been asymptomatic the entire time.
 Looking forward to being around many more healthy years."